 If you want tax exemption, credibility, and peace of mind, you need this policy signed, filed, and obeyed.

-- When a Church Conflict of Interest Policy Matters Legally
+What a Church Conflict of Interest Policy is and Why it Matters

 A church conflict of interest policy is the written law of financial holiness.
 Church Conflict of Interest Policy defines how your ministry handles any decision that might benefit someone personally, especially board members, pastors, or their relatives.